Last modified December 7, 2022

 - Scaling a cluster to zero worker nodes is currently not supported.

-- The number of master nodes cannot be changed as of now.
+- The number of control plane nodes cannot be changed as of now.

 - Cluster Autoscaler advanced configuration